coder-r2/numerical-methods-portfolio/readme.md

+# Numerical Methods & Computational Dynamics Portfolio

+This repository is a collection of computational mathematics projects exploring complex deterministic systems, fractal geometry, and numerical optimization.
+It includes vectorized Python implementations for visualizing standard fractals, analyzing the onset of mathematical chaos, and solving inverse kinematics using first-order derivative optimization.

+---

-# Chaotic Dynamics and Fractal Boundaries
+## Module 1: Chaotic Dynamics and Fractal Boundaries

-This repository explores how complex, deterministic nonlinear systems give rise to chaotic behavior and fractal geometry.
-It includes vectorized Python implementations for visualizing standard fractals and analyzing the onset of mathematical chaos.
+This module explores how complex, deterministic nonlinear systems give rise to chaotic behavior and fractal geometry.

-## Features & Visualizations

 ### 1. The Mandelbrot Set
 The Mandelbrot set is generated using fixed-point iteration on the complex plane.
 For a given complex number $c$, we iterate the sequence: